cesc-hp/cesc-hp/README.md

   I am a Full-Stack Developer dedicated to building high-quality Web and Mobile applications.
 I handle the entire lifecycle, from UI/UX design to robust backend implementation.
 Currently, I'm integrating AI and Machine Learning into my projects to drive innovation and scalability.
 </p>
 <p>
-  - 🔭 Currently working on a <b>[Project Name]</b> project.
+  - 🔭 Currently working as a freelance</b> project.
   - 🌱 Learning about <b>Artificial Intelligence and Machine Learning</b>.
-  - 👯 Looking to collaborate on <b>open-source</b> projects related to JavaScript.
+  - 👯 Actively looking for my next challenge, whether in a stable company or as a freelance collaborator on dynamic projects.
-  - ⚡ Fun fact: I can solve a Rubik's Cube in under a minute!
+  - ⚡ Fun fact: I love a good chess challenge!
 </p>

 ---